YichengDWu/MoYe.jl/docs/src/manual/tensor_core.md

 ```
 ![](../assets/smem_copy_A.svg)

-The resulting layout on the right hand side matches the layout of A in the `mma`.
+The resulting layout on the right-hand side matches the layout of A in the `mma`.

 !!! note
-    The `TN` in `MMAOP_16x8x8_F32TF32TF32F32_TN` means that both A and B are in `K`-major order.
+    - The `TN` in `MMAOP_16x8x8_F32TF32TF32F32_TN` means that both A and B are in K-major order.
-    The `N` in `LDSM_U32x4_N` means the source array is `K`-major order.
+    - The `N` in `LDSM_U32x4_N` means the source array is in K-major order.

-!!! note
-    The `ldmatrix` requires four consecutive threads to load 16 consecutive bytes, demanding that the layout of `A` in shared memory meet this specification.
+    - `ldmatrix` requires four consecutive threads to load 16 consecutive bytes, meaning the layout of `A` in shared memory must meet this specification.

 For B:
 ```julia